Tewr/BlazorWorker/README.md

 * <code>HttpClient</code> - use to make outgoing http calls, like in blazor. <a href="https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient">Reference</a>.
 * <code>IWorkerMessageService</code> - to communicate with the worker from blazor using messages, the lower-most level of communication.
 Accepts messages from <code>IWorker.PostMessageAsync</code>, and provides messages using <code>IWorker.IncomingMessage</code>.
 See the <a href="src/BlazorWorker.Demo/SharedPages/Pages/CoreExample.razor">Core example</a> for a use case.

-For a full-fledged IOC Setup see the See the <a href="src/BlazorWorker.Demo/SharedPages/Pages/IoCExamplePage.razor">IOC example</a>.
+These are the only services that will be injected.
+Any other custom dependencies has to be automated in some other way.
+Two extension methods simplify this by exposing the factory pattern which can be implemented with a container of your choice: <code>IWorker.CreateBackgroundServiceUsingFactoryAsync<TFactory, TService></code> and <code>IWorkerBackgroundService<TFactory>.CreateBackgroundServiceAsync<TFactory, TService></code>.
+For an example of a full-fledged IOC Setup using <code>Microsoft.Extensions.DependencyInjection</code> see the <a href="src/BlazorWorker.Demo/SharedPages/Pages/IoCExamplePage.razor">IOC example</a>.

 ## Core package
 [![NuGet](https://img.shields.io/nuget/dt/Tewr.BlazorWorker.Core.svg?label=Tewr.BlazorWorker.Core)](https://www.nuget.org/packages/Tewr.BlazorWorker.Core)

 The Core package does not provide any serialization.
 This is useful for scenarios with simple API's (smaller download size), or for building a custom high-level API.
 See the <a href="src/BlazorWorker.Demo/SharedPages/Pages/CoreExample.razor">Core example</a> for a use case.

 ## Extensions.JSRuntime package
 [![NuGet](https://img.shields.io/nuget/dt/Tewr.BlazorWorker.Extensions.JSRuntime.svg?label=Tewr.BlazorWorker.Extensions.JSRuntime)](https://www.nuget.org/packages/Tewr.BlazorWorker.Extensions.JSRuntime)